-- 10.12 Unless IRAS or any of the other relevant foreign competent authorities does not agree to taxpayers' APA request, the taxpayers should proceed to submit their application. - 10.13 The application should be made in a soft copy and three hardcopies. - 10.14 The application should include all the details and documentation based on the guidance provided under section 6.
-Taxpayers should ensure that detailed descriptions on the covered transaction, covered entities, covered period and the transfer pricing methodology and analysis are also provided (refer to the brief description on each term in the sample of an APA agreement in Annex B3).
-Additional information may be included if relevant. - 10.15 Taxpayers should submit their application to IRAS within three months of IRAS giving its indication that the application can be submitted.
+- 10.12 Unless IRAS or the other relevant foreign competent authority does not agree to the taxpayer's APA request, the taxpayer should proceed to submit its application. - 10.13 The application should be made in a soft copy and three hardcopies. - 10.14 The application should include all the details and documentation based on the guidance provided under section 6, including the jurisdiction of residence, name, address and tax reference number (where available) of the taxpayer's ultimate parent entity, immediate parent entity and related parties to the covered transaction.
+The taxpayer should ensure that detailed descriptions on the covered transaction, covered entities, covered period and the transfer pricing methodology and analysis are also provided (refer to the brief description on each term in the sample of an APA agreement in Annex B3).
+Additional information may be included if relevant. - 10.15 The taxpayer should submit its application to IRAS within three months of IRAS giving its indication that the application can be submitted.
 Late submission may cause the APA application to be rejected.
-(In the timeline illustration, if IRAS indicates that it is inclined to accept the APA request on 1 September 2016, the filing deadline is no later than 30 November 2016.) - 10.16 For bilateral and multilateral APA, taxpayers should submit the application simultaneously to IRAS and the relevant foreign competent authorities.
-Where the filing deadline imposed by a foreign competent authority is earlier than IRAS', taxpayers should observe the earlier filing deadline.
+(In the timeline illustration, if IRAS indicates that it is inclined to accept the APA request on 1 September 2016, the filing deadline is no later than 30 November 2016.) - 10.16 For bilateral and multilateral APA, the taxpayer should submit the application simultaneously to IRAS and the relevant foreign competent authorities.
+Where the filing deadline imposed by a foreign competent authority is earlier than IRAS', the taxpayer should observe the earlier filing deadline.
 This will not affect IRAS' consideration and observation of the timeline under its APA process.